 When Verdun became fully planted in the early 2000’s, the company acquired Edenville farm in 2007 and Welverdiend farm in 2013 in order to expand their business.

 With the diversity in micro-climates between the different farms, Verdun Estates have managed to prolong their season.
-They place great emphasis on varietal selections, and travel abroad to find unique varieties with exceptional flavors which delivers on shelf life, yields, fruit size and that can be farmed sustainably.
-The company has an aggressive orchard replacement program in place and strive to compete internationally as one of the industry leaders.
+They place great emphasis on varietal selections, and travel abroad to find unique varieties with exceptional flavours which delivers on shelf life, yields, fruit size and that can be farmed sustainably.
+The Company has an aggressive orchard replacement program in place and strive to compete internationally as one of the industry leaders.

-Conservation is also high on the company’s priority list.
+Conservation is also high on the Company’s priority list.
 Despite abundant good quality water resources, special measures are taken to carefully schedule irrigation to protect this natural source.
 Alternative, non-chemical plant protection options are continuously investigated.
 Energy efficiency and the protection of the bio-diversity of the land, are further priorities on the estate.
 165 Hectares of Windhoek Sandstone Fynbos is still found on the mountainous areas on Verdun.

 The management of Verdun Estates recognized the importance of a dedicated, skilled and committed labour force.
 Investments in training are made to ensure that their staff are adequately equipped.
-Opportunities are giving to staff through an adult education program ABET, and annual compulsory trainings are kept up to date.

 Verdun Estates is also involved in various housing and day care projects – empowering their personnel to become home owners and providing safe and continuous care for the children of their workers.